Archict/brick/README.md

 }
 ```

-This line is super mega important, it's the one telling to Archict that your package is a Brick.
+This line is *super mega* important, it's the one telling to Archict that your package is a Brick.
 Without it, your
 Services will never be loaded.

 You also need to depend on this package to have all the necessary classes to create your Brick.

 ### Services

-Creating a Service is pretty strait-forward, just put the attribute Service on your class:
+Creating a Service is pretty straight forward, just put the attribute Service on your class:

 ```php
 <?php